Michael Irvin Loves That the Cowboys Didn’t Retire His No. 88 Jersey

 Michael Irvin’s Hall of Fame career

-It saw him surpass 1,000 receiving yards seven times, and more than 70 receptions on seven occasions.
-His 47 games with 100 or more receiving yards are eighth-most in league history.
+It saw him surpass 1,000 receiving yards seven times and more than 70 receptions on seven occasions.
+His 47 games with 100 or more receiving yards are the eighth-most in league history.

 Michael Irvin doesn’t mind that No. 88 isn’t retired

-That all begs the question why haven’t the Cowboys retired Irvin’s number yet as he’s more than met the criteria as a Hall of Famer player and a member of the franchise’s Ring of Honor.
+That begs the question, why haven’t the Cowboys retired Irvin’s number yet, as he’s more than met the criteria as a Hall of Famer player and a member of the franchise’s Ring of Honor?

 Although the Cowboys haven’t gone the route of retiring numbers, it’s something that Irvin explained during an interview on The Rich Eisen Show that he isn’t mad about one bit.

-In the time since he retired, three players have worn the jersey number with Dez Bryant, Antonio Bryant, and Jackie Harris.
-Bryant was the most notable as he donned his it during his entire eight-year stint with the franchise.
+Since he retired, three players have worn the jersey number: Dez Bryant, Antonio Bryant, and Jackie Harris.
+Bryant was the most notable, as he donned it during his eight-year stint with the franchise.

-Irvin has the chance to relish his name being brought up daily with whenever a Cowboys player wears his No. 88 jersey, and that will once again be the case.
+Irvin has the chance to relish his name being brought up daily whenever a Cowboys player wears his No. 88 jersey, and that will again be the case.

 Ceedee Lamb will wear No. 88